hardik1997/EasyExplorer/README.md

 Column6 : Change in total driver nodes if we remove out_node(+node)
 Column7 : Change in driver nodes in in_part if we remove out_node(+node)
 Column8 : Change in total driver nodes if we remove this node(-node and +node)
-Column9 : Chnage in driver nodes in in_part if we remove this node(-node and +node)
+Column9 : Change in driver nodes in in_part if we remove this node(-node and +node)
 ```

 **In the console, we will have following output:**